julianmfx/ml-object-detector/README.md

 # Briefing

-This project main goal is to develop and strengthen my skills in Data Science and MLOPs.
+This project main goal is to strengthen my skills in Data Science and MLOPs.
 The main skills developed are:
 * Logging
 * Project architecture
 * Machine Learning (ML) pipelines